 - Clear out a spot in your freezer that's big enough for your baking tray.
 Preheat your oven to 220 C (450 F), and line a baking sheet with parchment paper.

-- Sift together the flour, baking soda, salt and spices in a medium-sized bowl.
+- Sift together the flour, baking soda, salt and spices in a large mixing bowl.
 Cut the butter into small pieces and work it into the flour with a pastry cutter or the back of a fork.
 The mixture should have a sand-like texture.